LearnChemE

 Multiple Steady States in a Non-Isothermal CSTR: Interactive Simulations

-These simulations were prepared using Mathematica.
-Download the free Wolfram player, and then download the simulation CDF file (link given below or click on figure to download).
+These simulations run on your browser.
 Try to predict the behavior when a parameter changes before using a slider to change that parameter.
-Screencasts below explain how to use these simulations.
+Screencasts explain how to use these simulations.

 Try to answer these questions before determining the answer with the simulation.
 We suggest that you write down the reasons for your answers.